-

 Valuation Investment Strategy

 The Valuation Investment Strategy or VIS is a theoretical, but investible, high level asset allocation that informs the Retirement Income Builder’s implemented investment portfolio.
-It is adjusted from time to remain consistent with the trustee’s risk appetite, and to balance the objectives for returns against risk tolerance.
+It is adjusted from time to time to remain consistent with the trustee’s risk appetite, and to balance the objectives for returns against risk tolerance.